Intercepting iOS HTTPHelp improve these docs on GitHub

 - Ensure your iOS device is connected to the same WiFi network as your computer.

-- In the iOS WiFi settings, manually set your device's proxy configuration to use your HTTP Toolkit's proxy port (as shown in the 'Anything' area, 8000 by default) and your computer's IP address on your local network.
+- In the iOS WiFi settings, select the Wifi network -> Configure Proxy, and select Manual and set your device's proxy configuration to use your HTTP Toolkit's proxy port (as shown in the 'Anything' area, 8000 by default) and your computer's IP address on your local network.

 Visit http://amiusing.httptoolkit.tech/certificate (n.b.
 HTTP, not HTTPS) in Safari on your iOS device when connected to the proxy, and it will download HTTP Toolkit's profile (the HTTPS CA certificate) and prompt you to install it.